How to Do Cold Calling: 11 Steps to Build a Killer Cold Calling Strategy

 You know what else will help you close more deals?
 The right software.
 That's why you should take a long, hard look at Close, the CRM of choice for thousands of small businesses.

-With Close, sales professionals can easily manage contact data, build automated email and text messaging sequences, and supercharge their cold calling efforts with Power and Predictive Dialers.
+With Close, sales professionals can easily manage contact data, build automated email and text messaging workflows, and supercharge their cold calling efforts with Power+Predictive Dialers.
 And I haven't even mentioned the pipeline management and lead scoring tools that Close has, or the fact that our platform integrates with dozens of other apps.

 Try Close for free for the next 14 days to see if it's the right sales tool for your team!